National Arab American Heritage Month

 Arab America and the Arab America Foundation launched the National Arab American Heritage Month initiative in 2017, with just a handful of states recognizing the initiative.
 Each year, our grass-roots network of over 250 Arab American volunteers in 26 states gathers hundreds of proclamations from their states, counties, municipalities, and local school districts.
 If you would like to join a state team please contact Dr. Amal David.

 The President of the United States recognized the month of April as National Arab American Heritage Month with a special commemorative letter to our organization.
-In 2021, Congress, the U.S. Department of State, and 37 state governors issued proclamations commemorating the initiative.
-Additionally, the following states have passed permanent legislation designating the month of April as NAAHM: Illinois; Oregon; Virginia; and Indiana (Senate).
+In 2022, Congress, the U.S. Department of State, and 45 state governors issued proclamations commemorating the initiative.
+Additionally, the following states have passed permanent legislation designating the month of April as NAAHM: Illinois; Oregon; Virginia; Indiana (Senate), and California.

-Our Educator’s Curriculum Kit highlights the history of Arab migration to America, geographic understanding of the Arab world, Arab American diversity in faith and language, interesting customs and traditions, issues affecting our community, and our many achievements in business, politics, education, and more (see link below).
-We also offer a slide presentation (see link below).
-If you have questions about the curriculum kit or are interested to make a slide presentation to a school district, individual school, or organization, contact Dr. Amal David.
+In assisting companies and organizations to fulfill their DEI goals, our Educator’s Curriculum Kit highlights the history of Arab migration to America, geographic understanding of the Arab world, Arab American diversity in faith and language, interesting customs and traditions, issues affecting our community, and our many achievements in business, politics, education, and more.
+We also offer DEI Certification with a virtual or in-person workshop for employees.
+If you have questions about our curriculum kit or are interested in our DEI certification workshop, call 877-272-2944 or email Dr. Amal David.

 In April of each year, the Arab America Foundation hosts a national event in Washington DC commemorating National Arab American Heritage Month.
 The event is attended by members of Congress, state and local leaders, and members of the Arab American community.
 The event highlights the Arab heritage and culture featuring: arts, cuisine, music, and dance.
 For sponsorship information regarding future events, contact Warren David.